remi-adam/kesacco/README.md

-# ClusterPipe: simulation and analysis of cluster observations with CTA
+# KESACCO: a Keen Event Simulation and Analysis for CTA Cluster Observations

 This repository contains a software dedicated to the simulation of CTA event files corresponding to the observation of galaxy clusters.
 The event files can then be analyzed